-The Group's customer base includes one (2021: one) customer with whom transactions have exceeded 10% of the Group's revenue.
-During the year, revenue from sales of toys to this customer amounted to approximately HK\$672,800,000 (2021: HK\$557,100,000).
+The Group's customer base includes two (2022: one) customers with whom transactions have exceeded 10% of the Group's revenue.
+During the year, revenue from sales of toys to these two customers amounted to approximately HK\$648,700,000 and HK\$156,300,000 respectively (2022: one customer of HK\$672,800,000).
 For both years, the sales arose mainly in the North America geographical region in which the toys division is active.
-Details of concentrations of credit risk arising from this customer are set out in note 29(a).
+Details of concentrations of credit risk arising from these customers are set out in note 27(a).